defold/extension-spine/README.md

 * Update the spine source files to latest version
     - The new runtime is based on Spine 4.0+

+    - NOTE: The old spine version json files won't work as they are too old!

+* Update the `.spinescene` files in the project replacing the `.json` reference to the corresponding `.spinejson` file

+    * Either manually update your `.spinescene` files in the editor

+    * Use search-and-replace in a text editor

+    * Use this [python3 script](./defold-spine/misc/migrate.py) to update do the search and replace for you.
+The script only replaces the suffix from `.json` to `.spinejson`:

+        `<project root>: python3 ./defold-spine/misc/migrate.py`

+* TIP: It's easiest if the new files has the same name and casing as the old files!

 ## GameObject

 * `spine.set_skin(name)` now only takes one argument